NuGet/docs.microsoft.com-nuget/docs/visual-studio-extensibility/nuget-api-in-visual-studio.md

 # NuGet API in Visual Studio

-In addition to the Package Manager UI and Console in Visual Studio, NuGet also exports some useful services that other extension can use.
-These interface allows other components in Visual Studio to interact with NuGet, which can be used to install and uninstall packages, and to obtain information about installed packages.
+In addition to the Package Manager UI and Console in Visual Studio, NuGet also exports some useful services that other extensions can use.
+These interfaces allow other components in Visual Studio to interact with NuGet, which can be used to install and uninstall packages, and to obtain information about installed packages.

 NuGet provides services via two different technologies, each of which have their interfaces defined in a different NuGet package.
 NuGet's older services are available via [the Managed Extensibility Framework (MEF)](/dotnet/framework/mef/), which are available in the package [NuGet.VisualStudio](https://www.nuget.org/packages/NuGet.VisualStudio) ([go to NuGet's MEF services](#mef-services)).
 There are newer APIs, designed to be usable with `async` code, available in the package `NuGet.VisualStudio.Contracts`, using a Visual Studio's `IServiceBroker` ([go to NuGet's Brokered Services](#brokered-services)).